omnetpp/omnetpp.org/downloads/FiCo4OMNeT.md

 implemented according to the specification with some adaptions to fit in the simulation environment.

-Implemented by the ​CoRE (Communication over Realtime Ethernet) research group with support from the ​INET (Internet Techologies) research group at the ​HAW Hamburg (Hamburg University of Applied Sciences).
+Implemented by the CoRE (Communication over Realtime Ethernet) research group with support from the INET (Internet Techologies) research group at the HAW Hamburg (Hamburg University of Applied Sciences).